Apologia: The Fullness of Christian Truth

 (Rosa canina Assisiensis) has lost its thorns.
 This loss is said to have come about when St. Francis, in the spirit of mortification, threw himself naked into the rose bushes to subdue his flesh.
 God, not wanting him harmed, stripped the roses of their thorns then and there, and they've been growing that way ever since.
 Numerous sources say that the Portiuncula's rose garden is the only place in which these thornless dog roses grow.

-St. Francis is the patron of Italy (along with St. Catherine of Siena), of ecology, and animals.
+St. Francis is (along with St. Catherine of Siena) the patron of Italy, and the patron of ecology and of animals.

 Customs